Writing for long stretches, novelist Tod Goldberg often begins to inhabit his criminal characters.

 When things get complicated, pivot to a new con.

 Time for some Hollywood talk.

 Mitzvah, the short story that was the origin of Gangsterland, was in development at CBS.
 When that fell through, Caryn Mandabach Productions bought the rights to Mitzvah and Gangsterland.
 At the end of 2018, the Gangsterland franchise was put up for sale.
 There was a bidding war among several networks, streaming services, and production companies to turn the books into a series.
 Amazon won.

-At that point, Goldberg was 100 pages into writing the conclusion of the series, Death of
+At that point, Goldberg was 100 pages into writing the conclusion of the series, Death of a Gangster.

 “I had to make a decision,” he says.
 “I didn’t want to hamstring myself by wrapping up the series before we knew if it would become a